Greek artisanal biscuits

 You can find many recipes for biscuits throughout Greece.
 Yet, our aim was to present a series of everyday snacks, using mainly ingredients known for their high nutritional value such as oat, nuts, dried fruits and super foods.

 Most of them are made with Greek olive oil and are vegan.

-Inspired by the Cretan diet, we have created a biscuits series of unique character, all based in nourishing ingredients, to be enjoyed as a nutritious in-between meal snack.
+Inspired by the world famous Cretan diet also known as Mediterranean diet, we have created a series of biscuits of unique character, all based in nourishing ingredients.

 Savory biscuit rolls

 “Almyrà” [Greek for savory treats] come in various recipes and in many different shapes throughout Greece, since it is a custom that every housewife has her own “secret” recipe to present.